 Whilst our core focus right now is the on-going work to develop the new Civo platform, we understand there are still many areas where we can improve the service before we come out of beta.
 So here is what we’re building in the coming months – as requested by you.

 For any production-ready scenario it becomes important to have an HA environment where you can always rely on the infrastructure to perform as you need it to.
-So, it’s no surprise that multi-master support has been requested by community members many times.
 It’s an absolute must in order for us to be production ready.

 Having your app run close to where your customers are located always delivers the best results in terms of serving the application.
 That's where multi-region plays a very important role.
 This one is a no-brainer.
 Plans for new regions are well underway and, along with HA, is a major priority for us.

 We want to give the flexibility to the user to choose the Kubernetes version to run.
 We’ll continue to update our platform after every stable release of k3s, but also provide the option to select the previous version so that the customers can see if there are any breaking changes before they plan to migrate to the newer version.

 Personally, this is one of the most important features that I would like to highlight.
 We have partnered with StorageOS to offer persistent storage for our k3s clusters.
 Perfect for production-ready workloads when required.

 External DNS synchronises exposed Kubernetes services and Ingresses with DNS providers.
 We have already raised a pull request with this and we’re hopeful this will be merged in the next release.

 A must-have for any managed service: we’ll be taking care of the master backup without any extra charge to the customer.
 Simple.